 Demolition, ground-disturbing, and construction activities could disturb hazardous media-such as contaminated soil, soil vapor, or groundwater-that would require removal and off-site disposal.
 Facilities and construction sites that use, store, generate, or dispose of hazardous materials or wastes and transporters of hazardous material/waste are required to comply with various federal and state regulations to minimize the risk of a spill or accidental release of hazardous materials as described in Section 3.10, Hazardous Materials and Wastes.

 While hazardous materials handling may increase during construction, compliance with regulations would prevent potential cumulative effects.
-In the context of the short-term and intermittent use of hazardous materials and generation of hazardous waste from construction, the project contribution to potential release of hazardous materials to the environment would be minimal and thus not be cumulatively considerable under CEQA.
+In the context of the short-term and intermittent use of hazardous materials and generation of hazardous waste from construction, Hazardous/Designated Wastes would be generated during tunneling.